El Dandy: Empresa Mexicana de Lucha Libre / Consejo Mundial de Lucha Libre (1982–1998)

-After competing as a welterweight for years, a weight class with a maximum limit of 78 kg, El Dandy progressed to the middleweight division which is limited to a top weight of 87 kg.
+Having competed as a welterweight for years, a weight class with a maximum limit of 78 kg, El Dandy progressed to the middleweight division, limited to a top weight of 87 kg.
 On July 17, 1987, he defeated Kung Fu to win the NWA World Middleweight Championship.
-After his title win, El Dandy became involved in a storyline with another middleweight competitor, El Satánico.
-Kung Fu regained the championship when El Satánico helped Kung Fu cheat to win the title as part of the build up to a Lucha de Apuestas match between the two.
-In the lead up to the anticipated match, El Dandy defeated Satánico to win the Mexican National Middleweight Championship on September 28.
-Weeks later El Satánico defeated El Dandy, making him the first wrestler to pin El Satánico in a lucha de apuestas match.
-El Dandy's reign as Mexican National Middleweight Champion lasted 112 days until Javier Cruz won the championship.

-In June 1990, El Dandy defeated Ángel Azteca to become the NWA World Middleweight Champion for a second time, holding it for 61 days until Atlantis won the title from him.
-The storyline between El Dandy and El Satánico was once again brought to the forefront in late 1990, with El Dandy evening the score between them by defeating El Satánico as part of the 1990 Juicio Final supercard show.
-The following year, El Satánico defeated El Dandy in their third overall Lucha de Apuestas, followed by El Dandy winning at the CMLL 59th Anniversary Show, to even the score at two-all in Lucha de Apuestas matches.
-In 1992, EMLL changed its name to Consejo Mundial de Lucha Libre (CMLL; World Wrestling Council) and created various CMLL championships.
-After having won both the NWA World and Mexican National championships in the middleweight division, El Dandy defeated Negro Casas to claim the recently created CMLL World Middleweight Championship.
-His reign was ended by Bestia Salvaje on September 4, 1992.
-El Dandy regained the championship in December, with his second reign as CMLL World Middleweight Champion lasting until May 1993.
-El Dandy had a third reign that started on October 5 and lasted until February 22, 1994, when he lost it to Javier Llanes.
+Afterwards, El Dandy became involved in a storyline feud with El Satánico, who helped Kung Fu cheat to regain the championship as part of the build to a Lucha de Apuestas between the two.
+Before it, El Dandy defeated Satánico to win the Mexican National Middleweight Championship on September 28.
+Weeks later, however, El Dandy lost to Satánico in the Lucha de Apuestas.
+His Mexican National Middleweight Championship reign, lasting 112 days, ended when Javier Cruz won the championship.
+In June 1990, El Dandy defeated Ángel Azteca for his second NWA World Middleweight Championship, holding it for 61 days until Atlantis won the title from him.
+The storyline between El Dandy and Satánico was again brought to the forefront months later, with El Dandy defeating Satánico at Juicio Final ("Final Justice") on December 14.
+The following year, Satánico defeated El Dandy in their third overall Lucha de Apuestas, followed by El Dandy winning the fourth at the CMLL 59th Anniversary Show on September 18 to even the score.

-Next, El Dandy moved into the light heavyweight division, defeating Jaque Mate to win the NWA World Light Heavyweight Championship.
-In 1996, El Dandy won two lucha de apuestas matches, first winning the hair of Babe Face on August 1, and then Chicago Express on September 3.
-The following month, on October 15, El Dandy's 681-day reign as NWA World Light Heavyweight Champion was ended by Black Warrior.
-While 1996 started with success, it ended with a Lucha de Apuestas loss to El Hijo del Santo in the main event of the 1996 Juicio Final show.
-El Dandy later competed in a tournament for the vacant CMLL World Trios Championship.
-Teaming up with Héctor Garza and Vampiro Canadiense, the trio defeated Apolo Dantés, Gran Markus Jr., and Fuerza Guerrera in the first round, before losing to Bestia Salvaje, Scorpio Jr., and Zumbido in the semifinals of the tournament.
+In 1992, when EMLL changed its name to Consejo Mundial de Lucha Libre (CMLL) and created various new championships, El Dandy defeated Negro Casas to win the new CMLL World Middleweight Championship.
+His reign was ended by Bestia Salvaje on September 4.
+El Dandy regained the championship in December, with his second reign lasting until May 1993.
+His third reign started on October 5 and lasted until February 22, 1994, when he lost it to Javier Llanes.
+El Dandy moved into the light heavyweight division after defeating Jaque Mate for the NWA World Light Heavyweight Championship.
+In 1996, El Dandy won two Lucha de Apuestas encounters, winning the hair of Babe Face and Chicago Express on August 1 and September 3, respectively.
+On October 15, El Dandy's 681-day reign as champion was ended by Black Warrior.
+He subsequently lost a Lucha de Apuestas to El Hijo del Santo in the main event of Juicio Final on December 6.
+El Dandy later competed in a tournament for the vacant CMLL World Trios Championship alongside Héctor Garza and Vampiro Canadiense, defeating Apolo Dantés, Guerrera and Gran Markus Jr. in the first round, before losing to Salvaje, Scorpio Jr. and Zumbido in the semi-finals.